2020 Tipperary county hurling team season

 The 2020 season was Liam Sheedy's second year in charge since returning as manager of the Tipperary senior hurling team, having been previously in charge from 2008 to 2010.

 The team were sponsored by world leading CEO advisory firm Teneo for the second year in a deal worth up to €180,000 a year on a rolling 12-month contract.

 Tipperary are the defending All-Ireland champions and were attempting to retain the title for the first time since 1965.

 On 13 December 2019, Eoin Kelly was added as a selector on the team having been a free-taking coach in 2019.

 Also former manager Eamon O'Shea took up a role as Performance Director having been part of the backroom team in 2019.

 The team traveled to Mexico and New York in January for their team holiday, returning on 15 January.

 On 9 March, the day after their final league game against Galway, the Tipperary panel and management flew to Alicante for a weeks warm weather training, returning to Shannon Airport on 13 March.
 The travelling party stayed in private accommodation where there were no other residents and remained in this private location for the duration of their stay.

 The team went into self-isolation after returning due to the COVID-19 pandemic.

+It was the first year of COVID-19 affecting the season match schedule, no supporters were allowed to attend championship matches.